brunommst/brunommst.github.io/_projects/6-editorial.md

 ---
 layout: single-project
-title: Editorial Design
+title: An algorithm for a book
 slug: editorial
 category: general
-year: 2018
+year: "2018"
-description: "This is a reissue of Ernest Hemingway’s acclaimed work using computer generated pagination to obtain the represented visuals.
-A book completely coded in a Javascript environment and printed using a Risograph process on recicled paper."
+description: This is a reissue of Ernest Hemingway’s acclaimed work using computer generated pagination to obtain the represented visuals.
+A book completely coded in a Javascript environment and printed using a Risograph process on recicled paper.
 covers:
 - url: "/assets/images/thumbnails/edit-thumb.jpg"
   alt: Editorial Design